digitalservicebund/a2j-rechtsantragstelle/README.md

 ### Git Hooks

-We use [lefthook](https://github.com/evilmartians/lefthook) for running several pre-commit hooks,install them using `npm run init`.
+We use [lefthook](https://github.com/evilmartians/lefthook) for running several pre-commit hooks,install them using `pnpm run init`.

 The git hooks check formatting, linting, unit tests, typecheck (see `lefthook.yaml` for more details).
 You may execute them before commiting using `lefthook run pre-commit`.